 In 1947, Gruber’s exclusive photographs documenting the harrowing voyage of the Exodus 1947—a ship carrying 4,500 Jewish refugees that attempted to break the British blockade on immigration to Palestine—were sent internationally via wire services to thousands of newspapers and magazines, including LIFE, and radically transformed attitudes toward the plight of Jewish refugees and Holocaust survivors after the war.
 Following the establishment of the state of Israel, Gruber photographed the waves of immigrants who poured into the new country, while continuing her commitment to documenting the condition of Jewish communities throughout the world.

 Organized by ICP Curator Maya Benton, and drawn from Gruber's private archive, this exhibition includes never-before-seen color photographs and vintage prints, made over more than half a century, on four continents, alongside contemporary prints made from her original negatives.
 Gruber is a recipient of the 2011 ICP Infinity Awards Cornell Capa Award.

 Ruth Gruber, Photojournalist is available for tour.
-If you are interested in hosting the exhibition at your museum, or to reserve a slot on a tour, please contact us at [email protected] or 212.857.9738.
+If you are interested in finding out about availability or to reserve a slot on the tour, please contact email@example.com or 212.857.9738.